dansmyers/IntroToCS-Fall-2019/Labs-Fall-2019/E-Spring_Boot.md

 ```

 XML (the eXtensible Markup Language) is like HTML: it uses a hierarchy of tags to structure information.
 Right now, we don't really
 care about anything that's in this file.
-One thing you can notice
+One thing you can notice is the `artifactId` tag that appears near the top of the file: it
+controls the name of the resulting application.

 ## The Source